selketjah/selketjah.github.io/_posts/2019-10-17-what-is-a-decision.md

 It is time to go back to our original question: `What is a decision?`.
 A decision is not a thing, but a process you have to go through.
 In that process you choose one option from multiple options that will give you a different outcome and there has a cost in being wrong.
-You want to avoid paying this cost, so you want good decisions.
-In order to make good decisions, you need to understand the elements that need to be present when making a decision.
+`You want to avoid paying this cost, you want to make good decisions.` In order to make good decisions, you need to understand the elements that need to be present when making a decision.
 In my next blogpost I will walk you through all these elements!

 -------------